-- 5.1 Every class of the P.G.
-Programme will have a Class Committee, constituted by the Head of the Department as follows: - i.
+- 5.1 Every class of the PG Programme will have a Class Committee constituted by the Head of the Department as follows: - i.
 Teachers of all courses of the programme - ii.
-One senior faculty preferably not offering courses for the class, as chairperson. - iii.
-Minimum two students of the class, nominated by the Head of the Department.

-- iv.
-Class Advisor / Faculty Advisor of the class Ex-Officio Members - v.
-Professor in-charge of the P.G.
-Programme Ex-Officio Member. - 5.2 The Class Committee shall be constituted by the respective head of the department of the students. - 5.3 The basic responsibilities of the Class Committee are to review periodically the progress of the classes, to discuss problems concerning curriculum and syllabi and the conduct of classes.
+One senior faculty preferably not offering courses for the class, as Chairperson. - iii.
+Minimum two students of the class, nominated by the Head of the Department. - iv.
+Class Advisor / Faculty Advisor of the class Ex-Officio Member - v.
+Professor in-charge of the PG Programme Ex-Officio Member. - 5.2 The Class Committee shall be constituted by the respective Head of the Department of the students. - the progress of the classes to discuss problems concerning curriculum and syllabi and the conduct of classes.
 The type of assessment for the course will be decided by the teacher in consultation with the Class Committee and will be announced to the students at the beginning of the semester.
-Each Class Committee will communicate its recommendations to the Head of the Department and Dean(Academic Affairs).
-The class committee, without the student members, will also be responsible for finalization of the semester results. - 5.4 The Class Committee is required to meet at least thrice in a semester, first within a week of the commencement of the semester, second, after the first assessment and the third, after the semester-end examination to finalize the grades
+Each Class Committee will communicate its recommendations to the Head of the Department and Dean (Academic Affairs).
+The class committee, without the student members, will also be responsible for finalization of the semester results and award of grades. - 5.4 The Class Committee is required to meet at least thrice in a semester, first within a week of the commencement of the semester, second, after the first assessment and the third, after the semester-end examination to finalize the grades.